kamskanagi/Utilities/Python and Mysql.md

 ```

 ### Conclusion
-In this tutorial, we learned the basics of connecting to a MySQL database in Python using the `mysql.connector` library.
+We learned the basics of connecting to a MySQL database in Python using the `mysql.connector` library.
 We explored creating tables, inserting data, performing queries, and modifying tables.
 With this knowledge, you can start building more complex applications that interact with MySQL databases using Python.